MushroomRL/mushroom-rl-benchmark/README.rst

       -e ENV, --env ENV  Environment to benchmark.
       -s, --slurm        Flag to use of SLURM.
       -t, --test         Flag to test the script and NOT execute the benchmark.
-      -r, --reduced      Flag to run a reduced version of the benchmark.
+      -d, --demo         Flag to run a reduced version of the benchmark.

 The agent and environment parameters used for benchmarking the agents on an environment are located in